Saad888/AutoSynthesis/README.md

-NOTE: Autocrafter is working as of the most recent patch 5.57
+###6.0 Disclaimer: App should still be working as expected, however please report if you run into any issues

-WARNING: The app will not work on Windows 7 currently, and will break with XIVAlexander
+WARNING: The app will not work on Windows 7 currently

 ---